zkFold/zkfold-cardano/e2e-test/README.md

 <u>On local testnet</u>:

-(To initialize local testnet, follow instructions in section *PlonkVerifierToken* above.)
+(To initialize local testnet, follow instructions in section *PlonkupVerifierToken* above.)

 Create Alice's wallet, fund it and split single UTxO into two:
 ```shell